strohs/aws-cda-notes/study-notes.md

 ### DynamoDB 101
 * stored on SSDs
-* spread across 3 geographically distinct data-centers
+* spread across three facilities in an AWS Region
 * Eventually Consistent Reads (default)
     * best read response
     * consistency across all copies of data is usually reached within a second